Rg3556/robo-advisor/README.md

     -The stock's latest closing price, its recent high price, its recent low price, its recent 52-week high price, and its recent 52-week low price.
     -A recommendation as to whether or not the client should buy the stock and a recomendation explanation -A line graph of the stock price changes over time.
-    -Both email and SMS alert if the srock price movement is more than 5% within the past day
+    -Both email and SMS alert if the selected srock's latest price movement is more than 5% within the past day